Iraqi Prime Minister survives assassination attempt

 "Thank God, I am fine and among my people," he tweeted on his official account.

+He called the missile and drone attacks cowardly, saying that they work against a better future for the country.
+Al-Kadhimi called for calm and constructive dialogue "for the sake of Iraq and the future of Iraq."

 "I was and still am a redemption project for Iraq and the people of Iraq.
-The missiles of treachery will not discourage the believers and will shake a hair of the stability and determination of our heroic security forces to preserve people's security, achieve justice and set the law in place," he tweeted.
+The missiles of treachery will not discourage the believers and will shake a hair of the stability and determination of our heroic security forces to preserve people's security, achieve justice and set the law in place," he said.

+Three drones were involved in the assassination attempt, according to Ministry of Interior Spokesman General Saad Maan, speaking to the state-run Al-Iraqiya news network.
+Security forces were able to down two of the drones, Maan said.

-The Iraqi military said afterward that Al-Kadhimi was unharmed and in good health, and that security forces were "taking the necessary measures in connection with this failed attempt."
+The Iraqi military said that Al-Kadhimi was unharmed and in good health, and that security forces were "taking the necessary measures in connection with this failed attempt."

 A source close to the Iraqi leader said Sunday that Al-Kadhimi was returning from overseeing security forces engaged in a stand-off with protesters at the southern gate of the Green Zone, the heavily fortified area of Baghdad where the the Prime Minister's residence and other government and diplomatic buildings are located, around the time of the drone attack.